adoptium/blog.adoptium.net/content/blog/adoptopenjdk-rpm-and-deb-files/index.md

 title: AdoptOpenJDK — RPM and DEB files
 date: "2019-05-20T12:00:00+00:00"
 author: georgeadams
+description: You asked and we listened!
+Official RPM and DEB files are now ready!
+tags:
+  - announcement
 ---

 You asked and we listened!
-Official RPM and DEB files are now ready!<!-- excerpt-end -->
+Official RPM and DEB files are now ready!

 ![Full list of currently supported AdoptOpenJDK versions](./terminal_packagelist.png) *Full list of currently supported AdoptOpenJDK versions*